 What it would do: SB 37 would increase the state income tax rate on financial institutions and corporations with net incomes of more than $10 million.
 The revenue would offset the fiscal impact of any child tax credit and would support expanding or improving the quality of early childhood programs and other educational programs.

 Why it’s important: There’s a need for more funding in order to expand and improve early childhood education programs.Bill status: Stalled in the Senate.
-Could return in 2020.
+The author is expected to bring it back next year.

 Learning readiness measures (AB 1256)